cpustejovsky/cpustejovsky/about.md

 ## Getting Started (Communication)
 **tl;dr assume ignorance, not maliciousness.**
 ### General
 If I say something offensive or rude to you, let me know.
-Assume it is a mistake, because it so often is.
+Try to assume I was speaking sincerely and not passive aggressive.
 Social nuances have been hard for me so I've often missed crucial details.

 ### Asking Questions
 Expect honest and direct answers.
 If I upset you, please tell me why.
 I will keep it in mind and improve in the future.

 ### Answering Questions
 I view every question I ask as a favor.
 It is some level of emotional labor.